The-Blockchain-Company/quibitous/doc/configuration/introduction.md

 ### Rewards report

-Starting the node `quibitous` with the command line option `--rewards-report-all` will collect a silicaough report of all the reward distribution.
+Starting the node `quibitous` with the command line option `--rewards-report-all` will collect a thorough report of all the reward distribution.
 It can then be accessed via the REST endpoints `/api/v0/rewards/history/1` or `/api/v0/rewards/epoch/10`.

 **this is not a recommended setting as it may take memory and may trigger some latency**.